C Program Compilation Process - Source to Binary

 $ gcc -c htd.c

-The above command creates two separate relocatable object files.
-Now let’s link the object files.
+The above commands create two distinct relocatable object files.
+Now, let’s proceed with linking these object files.

-We can use the ld tool, which is the default linker in Unix-like systems, to link the relocatable object files.
+Initially, we might consider using the ld tool, which is the default linker in Unix-like systems, to perform the linking process.
+However, attempting to link the object files using the ld tool results in an undefined reference error:

 $ ld htd.o cprogram.o -o cprogram.exe